JonZavialov/backend/README.md

 <p align="center">The backend for my website</p>
 <a href="https://jonzav.me/">View Website</a>

-## 👨‍💻 Development

-This project is a currently in progress by Jonathan.

 ## 💻 Frontend

 View the frontend code at its [repository](https://github.com/JonZavialov/portfolio4).

+## 👨‍💻 Development

+This project is currently in progress by Jonathan.

 <br><br><br><br>